k-flouris/cmf/README.md

 This allows easily resuming a previous run via the `--resume` flag, which takes as argument the directory of the run that should be resumed.
 To avoid creating this directory, use the `--nosave` flag.

-The `runs/` directory also contain Tensorboard logs giving various information about the training run, including 2-D density plots in this case.
-To inspect this run the following command in a new terminal:
+The `runs/` directory also contains Tensorboard logs giving various information about the training run, including 2-D density plots in this case.
+To inspect this, run the following command in a new terminal:

     tensorboard --logdir runs/ --port=8008